wyongqiing/tp/docs/DeveloperGuide.md

 3. **Implement `redo` functionality.**<br>
    After undoing a command, the user might want to reapply it.
 Currently, this requires retyping the command manually.
 We plan to add a redo feature to restore the most recently undone command.
 4. **Allow multiple deletions in a single command.**<br>
    Currently, the delete command only supports deleting one contact at a time.
-We plan to support multiple deletions using comma-separated indexes, e.g., delete 1, 3, 5, to improve user efficiency.
+We plan to support multiple deletions using comma-separated indexes, e.g., `delete 1, 3, 5` to improve user efficiency.
 5. **Relax address format constraints.**<br>
    Currently, addresses must include a Singapore-style postal code with specific district prefixes.
 To support global users and remote workers, we plan to relax this validation to allow international formats or omit postal codes altogether.
-6. **Add support for data import/export using CSV files.**
+6. **Add support for data import/export using CSV files.**<br>
    Currently, HRelper stores and reads contact data in JSON format, which may not be familiar to non-technical users.
 HR teams often maintain contact records in Excel or Google Sheets and may need to perform bulk updates, generate reports, or share data externally.<br>
    We plan to introduce the ability to import data from CSV files, allowing HR teams to easily migrate existing records into HRelper without manually entering each contact.
 Similarly, we will support exporting current records to CSV format, enabling convenient data backup, offline reporting, and integration with other HR tools.